 “From the first module I took, I started taking a big interest in [dentistry],” she said.
 “The education starts off with the history of it, the origin of dental and where it comes from… The more I got into it, the field continued to pique my interests even more.”

 However, Kiki began the program just before the COVID pandemic hit.
-During her third module, courses shifted to online learning, which some adjustment.
+During her third module, courses shifted to online learning, which included some adjustments.
 Having gotten to personally know many of the instructors and staff personally before the transition, she said, helped make it a bit smoother.

 “All my instructors were there for me,” she said.
 “They rooted for me, they helped me, they encouraged me… I just have to give a shout out to the whole dental program at UEI.
 Even the higher-ups … they were available to help, even giving me extra time in the labs when they could.”

-“I found that being Kiki’s instructor was quite a rewarding privilege,” said Dental Assistant Program Instructor Zelma Leon, who worked with Kiki on UEI’s Chula Vista campus.
+“I found that being Kiki’s instructor was quite a rewarding privilege,” said Dental Assistant Program Instructor Zelma Leon, who worked with Kiki in UEI’s Chula Vista dental program.
 “She carried herself with enthusiasm and great spirit.
 Her brightness allowed her to visualize the opportunities instead of the obstacles, and her constant growth is foreseeable, as not only did she capitalize on her intelligence and extraordinary potential, [but] she also made sure every skill and endeavor was heartfelt.”

 With this level of help and support from the faculty, mixed with her ever-growing interest in the dentistry field, Kiki was able to earn A’s in all of her classes, an accomplishment that surprised even her.